aspellus/fec-ef-app/docs/salientcrgt-agile-practices.md

 ### Dynamic Application Security Testing (DAST)
 [Zed Attack Proxy](pramod to write)

-### Performance Testing
-pramod to write
-Cris/Dan can we get results

 ## User Experience and User-Centered Design (UCD) Practices
 We believe that an application cannot be successful without an engaging user interface (UI) that is built on a foundation of high usability and customer satisfaction.
 Using a UCD approach to research, design, and validate, our UI/user experience (UX) Engineers and BA work iteratively with the product owner and users to address the business process flow, messaging, and functions.
 They design the overall usability of the application to meet business goals, use various artifacts (e.g., wireframes, mockups, templates, and navigational flow) to iteratively work with business and end-users to design the best user experience.
 Each member of our design/user experience team includes a Visual Designer to ensure good design and user expereince is the foundation of the application from start to finish.